Libi-Libman/libi-libman-portfolio/README.md

 a user mocked up designs in HTML/CSS/JS using an AI design tool, then exported the bundle so a coding agent could implement the design for real.

-- `chats/chat1.md` — the design conversation.
-The user asked for a cozy pixel-art accessibility-focused portfolio inspired by cofounder.co, iterated through several layout/colour directions, and landed on turn 4a: the 2a layout (dusk hero + a11y stats + Quest Log projects + Stats/audit + inn contact form) in the 3a "Lotus" palette (deep forest + teal, hot-pink accent).
-That turn is what's implemented here.
 - `project/Pixel A11y Portfolio.dc.html` — the exported design prototype
   (all explored directions, not just the final one).
 Turn `4a` is the approved design.